Skip to main content

 If you're an international student, refer to the international application process for deadlines.

 The graduate certificate in Biomedical IoT Devices at UND offers advanced training and specialization in the design, development and implementation of Internet of Things (IoT) technologies specifically tailored for biomedical tech.
-After earning your certificate you'll be able to help fill the growing demand for professionals equipped with the skills to design, deploy and maintain IoT devices and the systems which support them.
+After earning your certificate, you'll be able to help fill the growing demand for professionals equipped with the skills to design, deploy and maintain IoT devices and the systems that support them.
 This may range from a simple Bluetooth sensor for use in the home to cloud databases and web dashboards to track and display health data.

 Each course in this certificate from UND includes a multidisciplinary engineering project, allowing you to work across fields like biomedical engineering, electrical engineering and computer science.
 These projects are student-led, empowering you to take charge of the design and execution, honing your leadership and innovation skills.
 The hands-on, industry-relevant projects in each course build your practical skills essential for careers in healthcare IoT, such as device design, prototyping and regulatory considerations.